-All VYOA students are encouraged to attend the VYO's Fall, Winter, and Spring concerts at the Flynn Center for the Performing Arts.
+All VYOA students are encouraged to attend the VYO's Fall, Winter, and Spring concerts.
 We offer each student (except VYO members) one complimentary ticket to enable them to attend each of these concerts.
-These tickets are distributed at rehearsals prior to each VYO concert.
+Orchestra and program managers will inform families of how to access their complimentary ticket.
+Please note: complimentary tickets are not available the day of the concert at the venue box office.
 Tickets are limited!
 If you do not intend to use your ticket, please do not take one.